How to Get Into Menlo School: What You Need to Know

 What is the Menlo School acceptance rate?

 Menlo typically receives many more applications than it can admit, so the acceptance rate is relatively low at less than 10%.
-Admission is highly competitive.
-Admissions officers are seeking very talented and diverse students who can be successful in the Menlo community.
 Beyond the grades, they are looking for well-rounded students whose personalities, goals, and ambitions are aligned with the school community.
-If you wish to get into Menlo, early preparation is key!

 What is the Menlo School college matriculation?